 - Mandatory arguments: - desc: A memory Segment to put the processor's description in.
 This description won't be written to.
 Segment may be read-only memory. - status: A memory Segment to put dynamic status in.
 This must be uncached as it is used to implement inter-cpu communication. - priv: A memory Segment to put the processor's private data in.
-This should be cacheable. - Example:
+This should be cacheable. - Optional arguments: - tty and tty_no: name of a segment associated to a multi_tty and the tty number in the component.
+They should both be defined at the same time - Example: